 Simpleform was a small web development agency that I worked for on a number of projects between 2012 and 2014.
 Clients included AT&T and Mule Design.

 Tugboat Yards was a crowdfunding site that existed from 2013 to 2015.
 I was originally brought onto the project at the design stage, building HTML wireframes for Mule Design on contract, and was later contracted directly by Tugboat Yards to help build those wireframe into the full site.
 Tugboat was built on Flask (Python), with your standard HTML/CSS/JS on the front-end.
 I was responsible for all front-end development, plus much of the controller logic involved with interacting with the front-end.

-Fluid is a design firm that I worked for on various project in 2005.
+Fluid is a design firm that I did HTML/CSS work for on various project in 2005.
 Clients included The North Face, Jansport and Timberland.

 McAfee was the first job I had as an actual developer.
 My job mostly consisted of building out and managing partner sites and localized versions of our product pages for over 12 different languages.
 This involved managing XML and XSLT templates, plus working closely with our translation and QA teams, which were both located overseas.